Tailored Design of Audio-Visual Speech Recognition Models using Branchformers: Method

-\textbf{Designing a Tailored AVSR Model.} We also observed that, in most cases and regardless the modality, one of the relative branch weights of the modality-specific models tended to approach saturation, with values consistently close to 1.0.
+\textbf{Designing a Tailored AVSR Model.} We also observed that, in most cases and regardless of the modality, one of the relative branch weights of the modality-specific models tended to approach saturation, with values consistently close to 1.
 Our hypothesis was that, due to this saturation, the branch associated with the lower impact could be removed without a significant decrease in model performance.
 Based on this analysis, we designed a tailored, unified, parameter-efficient encoder for AVSR, whose overview scheme is depicted in Figure \ref{fig:tailored}.
 This tailored design involves the selection of ad-hoc global- or local-context processing modules depending on the modality and the specific encoder layer level we are addressing.
-Specifically, our proposed tailored encoder is composed of two parallel branches but, in this case, each one is in charge of processing a different modality.
+Specifically, our proposed tailored encoder is composed of 12 layers with two parallel branches but, in this case, each one is in charge of processing a different modality.
 Each layer of these branches is defined by a self-attention or cgMLP module depending on which of them was more relevant in its corresponding modality-specific model.
+Formally, this can be expressed as follows:

+where $i$ denotes the layer index, $m \in \{audio, video\}$ indicates the modality, and $x_{m}$ represents the input features for modality $m$.
+Therefore, $\delta_{im}$ corresponds to the context-specific processing module of the $i$-th layer of the tailored, unified audio-visual encoder.
+Additionally, $E_{im}^{global}(x_{m})$ and $E_{im}^{local}(x_{m})$ refer to the scores provided by our modality-specific models that indicate the relevance of global and local context at layer $i$ for modality $m$, respectively.

 Unlike the original Branchformer encoder, we do not merge the encoded representation of each branch.
 Doing so would fundamentally alter the nature of the audio- and video-only representations, thus hindering the ad-hoc design described above by not having a base model to select one module focused on either global or local context relationships.
 Nonetheless, we share the two feed-forward modules with the intention of enhancing the model's cross-modal capabilities.
-Consequently, in order to facilitate the model to distinguish between both modalities, we introduced a modality embedding that condition the frontend speech representations.
-As supported by our extensive experiments, this tailored architecture design allowed us to reduce the number of model parameters by nearly half compared to conventional AVSR systems, while achieving state-of-the-art recognition rates.
+Consequently, in order to facilitate the model to distinguish between both modalities, we introduced a modality embedding that conditions the frontend speech representations.
+A preliminary ablation study showed that, although no significant differences were observed, incorporating the modality embedding consistently led to slight improvements.